 Preparing for the Show

 As a wedding planner preparing for the show was a lot of fun, but tricky.
-We chose to work with Warren Estate since they were a new wedding venue and being their preferred planner, we thought it would be great exposure for the both of us.
+We chose to work with Warren Estate since they were a new wedding venue and being their preferred planner, we thought it would be great exposure for both of us.
 And it was.
-However designing a space that showcased both I as a planner and them as venue was a challenge.
+However, designing a space that showcased both I as a planner and them as the venue was a challenge.

 Every booth starts with the foundation.
 Your overall design concept.

 I began using Warren Estate as our foundation.
 It’s a beautifully rustic venue that showcases the grounds, however, the venue is an outside tented venue so it was important to show that to the prospected couples.
 I design the booth to give the illusion of being inside a tent (however after putting it up we felt it was too enclosed of space and it didn’t feel as inviting, so we took off the front poles) with the help of Queen Bee Rentals.
 However, having the large custom picture frame with re-purposed barn wood truly shared the venue’s beauty perfectly.
 So I thought the idea of the venue was portrayed.

 Just like a wedding, it truly takes s a team of amazing vendors to help pull off any design.
 As much as I’d like to say I’m a lady with many talents, it really does take a fantastic team to pull it off.
 If you looking to do a wedding show or open house, I recommend teaming up with vendors.

 We had a vision of bringing the outdoors in.
 Teacup Floral’s I swear can take a simple direction like that, and make it into the perfect combination of rustic elegance.
 Using one of my favorite plants (Southern Smilax and Tree fern) she transformed our booth into a tented outdoor oasis.
 It was P E R F E C T.